ajkim19/m1-1024-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - How do block-level elements affect the document flow?
+  Starts on a new line.

 - How do inline elements affect the document flow?
+  Occupies only the space bounded by the tags defining the element.

 - What are the default width and height of a block-level element?
+  Occupies the full width available.

 - What are the default width and height of an inline element?
+  Occupies only the space bounded by the tags defining the element.

 ## Notes